Charles L. Mee: Playwriting career

 Mee returned to playwriting in 1985.
 His libretto for choreographer Martha Clarke's Vienna: Lusthaus was his first produced script since his Off-Off Broadway days.
 In 2002 Mee revised about a third of his Vienna: Lusthaus script.
 It was reprised as Vienna: Lusthaus (Revisited).
 Clarke and Mee collaborated again in Belle Époque (2004).
 For years he continued working his day job as the editor-in-chief at consumer health publisher Rebus, Inc. and writing books.

 Mee's daughter, Erin B. Mee, also became involved in theater.
 In 1988 she was invited to direct a production at HOME for Contemporary Theatre and Art in SoHo.
 She chose to premiere her father's play, The Imperialists at the Club Cave Canem (1988), which received positive reviews from The Village Voice and The New York Times.
 The play was picked up by Joseph Papp for a run at The Public Theater.
 In 2000 Erin B. Mee staged another production of The Imperialists at the Club Cave Canem at The Market Theatre in Cambridge, Massachusetts, which she updated with the dramaturg for this production.

 Another Person is a Foreign Country (1991) was the first of Mee's many collaborations with the director Anne Bogart.
 The En Garde Arts site-specific performance took place in the courtyard of the decrepit Towers Nursing Home in New York City.

-In 1992 his Orestes was directed by Robert Woodruff at the University of California, San Diego and by Anne Bogart at the Saratoga International Theatre Institute (SITI).
+In 1992 his Orestes was directed by Robert Woodruff at the University of California, San Diego and by Anne Bogart at the Saratoga International Theater Institute (SITI).
 In the summer of 1992, Tina Landau directed an En Garde Arts production as Orestes 2.0 on an abandoned pier on the Hudson River in Manhattan.

 This play was the first of ten plays for which Mee used the Greek texts as a base and added new fragments of text; he then would "throw the scaffolding away and call whatever remained the script."
 In 1996, his The Constitutional Convention: A Sequel, was produced by Clubbed Thumb.